 - 3-4 teaspoons seasoned salt (vegeta or 1-2 beef bouillon cubes, crushed)

-- ¼ cup vegetable oil (for roasting pan)
+- ¼ cup sunflower oil (for roasting pan)

 - Onion Potatoes: